Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Related Literature

 More broadly, a substantial body of literature has examined ETSs from various perspectives.
-While in this study, we assume that emission permits are freely allocated to the regions following the voluntary commitments from the NDCs, several studies have analyzed how the initial allocation of permits affects the equilibrium outcomes \citep{Hahn2011}, or have compared allocation methods between auctioning and free allocation \citep{goulder2008instrument,goulder2010impacts}.
-Other works have studied the relative efficiency of carbon policies under cost uncertainty, showing that carbon tax can be more efficient than ETS under certain conditions, and vice versa \citep{weitzman1974,Stavins1996,Karp2024}.
-In another strand of literature, a number of studies have focused on empirically analyzing the regional emission trading markets currently in practice, such as the EU ETS \citep{hitzemann2018equilibrium,fuss2018framework,perino2022european}, China ETS \citep{goulder2022china}, or California ETS \citep{borenstein2019}.
-An important issue with regional ETSs is carbon leakage, which refers to the shift of emission intensive production to regions outside the jurisdiction of the ETS.
-Previous studies have compared different policy instruments aimed at mitigating this problem and providing a level-playing field to the firms operating within the ETS \citep{ambec2024economics,bohringer2014cost,farrokhi2021can,fowlie2022mitigating,levinson2023developed}.
+Several studies have analyzed how the initial allocation of permits affects the equilibrium outcomes \citep{Hahn2011}, or have compared allocation methods between auctioning and free allocation \citep{goulder2008instrument,goulder2010impacts}.
+Other studies have compared the relative efficiency of carbon policies under cost uncertainty, showing that carbon tax can be more efficient than ETS under certain conditions, and vice versa \citep{weitzman1974,Stavins1996,Karp2024}.
+In another strand of literature, a number of studies have focused on empirically analyzing the regional emission trading markets currently in practice, such as the EU ETS \citep{hitzemann2018equilibrium,fuss2018,perino2022european}, China ETS \citep{goulder2022china}, or California ETS \citep{borenstein2019}.
+An important issue with a regional ETS is carbon leakage, which refers to the shift of emission intensive production to regions outside the jurisdiction of the ETS.
+Previous studies have compared different policy instruments aimed at mitigating this problem and providing a level-playing field to the firms operating within the ETS \citep{ambec2024economics,bohringer2014cost,farrokhi2021can,fowlie2022mitigating,levinson2023}.